ThreeLetters/SuperSQL/README.md

 SuperSQL uses the same concepts and design as SlickInject.
 However, SuperSQL has more complex features.

-**Eww, why PDO**
+**Why use PDO instead of Mysqli?**

-PDO is much better than mysqli.
-Main reason because it supports so many different databases.
-Also, PDO is easier.
+PDO is much more versatile than mysqli.
+Main reason is because it supports so many different databases while mysqli only supports one.

 **How did you make the documentation?**